 - Small buses = $1.5 million to $6,376,500

 - Large buses = $5 million to $21,255,000

 - Low hazard HAZMAT trucks = From the current $1 million to $4,251,000

 - High hazard HAZMAT trucks = $5 million to $21,255,000

 Increasing these minimum coverage requirement increases the chance that accident victims will receive enough in an insurance settlement to fully cover their past and future losses.
 This may, in turn, significantly reduce the need for legal claims in court resulting from truck accidents.
 There is expected to be some political compromise before the final new requirements are set in law, however the FMCSA is hopeful that Congress will vote to substantially raise the insurance minimums.

 Contact a Coweta County truck accident attorney for a free consultation

 If you have been the victim of a commercial truck accident, you are aware of the catastrophic damage and injuries that may result.
 Such injuries may cause hundreds of thousands or even millions of dollars in losses, and you deserve to be compensated for the full amount of relevant losses.
-The experienced truck accident lawyers at the Law Offices of Shane Smith work to ensure you receive the right amount of compensation, whether through an insurance settlement or a legal claim.
+The experienced truck accident lawyers at Shane Smith Law work to ensure you receive the right amount of compensation, whether through an insurance settlement or a legal claim.
 Call our office at (770) 487-8999 today for assistance.